USD $26 million of debt securities affected

 Due to the impact of revised and updated key assumptions referenced in

-model inputs used by Moody's in its analysis, such as par,
+by Moody's in its analysis, such as par, weighted average

-weighted average rating factor, diversity score, and weighted
+rating factor, diversity score, and weighted average recovery

-average recovery rate, may be different from the trustee's reported
+rate, may be different from the trustee's reported numbers.

-numbers.
-In its base case, Moody's analyzed the underlying
+In its base case, Moody's analyzed the underlying collateral pool

-collateral pool to have a performing par and principal proceeds balance
+to have a performing par balance, including principal proceeds,

-(implying a WARF of 4243), a weighted average recovery rate upon
+a WARF of 3550), a weighted average recovery rate upon default of

 in cash flow model analysis where they are subject to stresses as a function